st4rdog/st4rdog.github.io/_references/unity/instantiate.md

 refid    : rInstantiate
 title    : "Instantiate"
 date     : 2015-11-02
-subtitle : "How to create instances of objects in Unity." author   : aStardog
+subtitle : "How to create/copy/duplicate an object in Unity?" author   : aStardog

 # IMAGES